 Our program is open to art majors and non-art majors.
 We find that the mix of students with backgrounds in Liberal Arts, Visual Arts and Performing Arts allows for very rich interactions between students.
 Likewise, we have found that liberal arts students with little previous exposure to the visual arts are able to succeed very well in our introductory level classes.

-Each student is different so it’s difficult to recommend a set amount, however, $15-20 per day for your entire stay in Paris is a good starting point.
-If you plan on traveling at all during your time in Paris try to take these travel expenses into account before you leave.
+Each student is different so it’s difficult to recommend a set amount.
+However, $15-20 per day for your entire stay in Paris is a good starting point.
+If you plan on traveling at all during your time in Paris these will be in addition to the above mentioned daily recommendation.

 There are numerous options for changing Dollars into Euros.
-Typically the least advantageous is to use change offices as there are typically high commissions or unattractive exchange rates.
+Typically the least advantageous is to use currency exchange offices as there are typically high commissions or unattractive exchange rates.
 Therefore, it is best to instead deal with banks to exchange money.
-Check with your U.S. bank to see if there is an easy option to use an ATM card to withdraw cash.
-Typically the exchange rates are the fairest.
-The one issue to be careful about is the withdrawal fee.
-Some U.S. banks have partnerships with banks in France and will waive the withdrawal fee..
+Check with your U.S. bank to see if there is an easy (and inexpensive) option to use an ATM card to withdraw cash.
+Typically the exchange rates through banks are the fairest.
+The one issue to be careful about is the withdrawal fee which can be as much as 5 or 10 dollars per withdrawal (regardless of how much you withdraw!).
+Some U.S. banks have partnerships with banks in France and will waive the withdrawal fee.

 Before leaving for Paris, be sure to contact your bank to let them know you’ll be traveling abroad.
 They can tell you whether your ATM and/or credit card will work properly in Europe.
-Typically if your bank has a Cirrus logo on the back it will work.
+Typically if your ATM card has a Cirrus logo on the back it will work.

-If you are arriving at Charles de Gaulle on the advised morning, a representative from PICA will meet you at the airport and arrange for transportation into the city.
-For those arriving at another time, you have the option of Taxis from any of the airports which typically will cost at least 45 € for the trip into the city.
+If you are arriving at Charles de Gaulle airport on the advised morning, a representative from PICA will meet you at the airport and arrange for transportation into the city.
+For those arriving at another time, you have the option of taking a taxi from any of the airports which typically will cost at least 45 € for the trip into the city.
 Otherwise, there are numerous options using public transportation, including the RER Suburban train line for about 10 €.

 *Important: If you are arriving before the check-in date, arriving after hours, or over the weekend you are responsible for reserving accommodations at a hotel.

-There are many art supply stores in Paris where you will be able to find most of your necessary supplies.
+There are many art supply stores in Paris where you will be able to find any supplies you may need.
 Depending on where you buy your materials in the U.S. it may be more or less expensive than what you might find in Paris.
 Typically, if you use internet sources in the U.S. (Utrecht, Daniel Smith, Dick Blick for art supplies, B&H Photo, Adorama for photo supplies) the prices may be a little cheaper than in Paris.
 In most cases it’s probably best to avoid bringing overly heavy materials and instead buy those once in Paris.
 Photography materials from the big stores in New York can be considerably cheaper than in Paris.
 If you wish to buy a new (or used) camera, this is typically much cheaper in the U.S. than in Paris.